robot.libraries.Screenshot

 Takes a screenshot and links it from the log file.

-This keyword is otherwise identical to Take Screenshot
+This keyword is otherwise identical to `Take Screenshot` but the saved

 screenshot is not embedded into the log file.
 The screenshot is linked